-Gabriela Alexia Winkelmann de Souza1, Luis Guilherme Aita Pippi2
+Gabriela Alexia Winkelmann de Souza, Luis Guilherme Aita Pippi

 Abstract: In Brazil, the city statute establishes that municipalities with more than 20,000 inhabitants must create an urban mobility plan.
 Cities with more than 250,000 inhabitants, which is the case of all Brazilian capitals, had until 12/04/2022 to implement their plans.
 This research aims to analyze which Brazilian capitals have managed to meet these deadlines and which need to complete their plans.
 The Ministry of Cities has tabulated some information with the following update date: 01/08/2023.
 Of the 27 federation units, 22 capitals have submitted an urban mobility plan, of which only 13 have had their plans approved by law or normative act.
-The southeast is the region with the highest percentage of capitals with approved plans, at 75%; in the south, all the capitals have urban mobility plans, but all still need to be approved; and the central-west has a lower percentage, with 50% of the capitals without an urban mobility plan.
-This research shows that the majority of the country's capitals have already developed their urban mobility plans, but less than half have approved them.
+The southeast is the region with the highest percentage of capitals with approved plans, at 75%; in the south, all the capitals have urban mobility plans, but all still need to be approved; and the central-west has a lower percentage, with 50% of the capitals have already developed their urban mobility plans, but less than half have approved them.
 This shows a certain negligence on the part of those responsible for the development and planning of cities.